 Translate Your Content into Chinese

 Although many younger Chinese visitors eagerly study English and other European languages, many others will be more comfortable reading promotional material in their native Mandarin (if they are from mainland China and Taiwan) or Cantonese (for residents of Hong Kong and Macau).
 To facilitate more bookings, have your website, brochures and key signage translated into Chinese.
 Don’t rely on Google translate to do this for you.
-Consult with professional translators and transcreators to ensure nothing is lost in translation and no offense is inadvertently given.
+Consult with professional translators and transcreators to ensure nothing is lost in translation and no offence is inadvertently given.

 Have a Chinese Online Presence